iantdwalker/SpotNewMusic/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.

+V1.1 Features:

+-Spotify access token is now requested and granted automatically without need for button click
+-Spotify access token expiry is shown via an on-screen count down
+-Spotify access token text is now responsive and better sized
+-Spot New Music logo and header is now responsive and better sized
+-Artist search bar is now responsive and better sized
+-Artist search bar magnifying glass icon can be clicked to search
+-Artist search bar is now disabled if the access token cannot be granted
+-Improved the scaling of the artist information within the artist circle image
+-Improved the display of the artist genres and limited the list to three
+-Split up the Angular components more logically
+-General code refactoring/tidy ups

 V1.0 Features:

 -Create a Spotify session using the authentication API that issues an active token.